 A: I’d be lying if I said I didn’t believe acupuncture can help on many, many fronts, however that doesn’t mean that it is categorically THE optimal choice for everyone and every situation.
 Certain structural imbalances may be better served by chiropractic care, some chronic conditions may require a longer treatment course in order to yield results, while other situations may be more better-served by a palliative rather than curative approach.

-Q: Well gosh darn it, you’ve convinced me to give it a go!
-What can I expect if I come see you for acupuncture?
+Q: What can I expect if I come see you for acupuncture?

 A: The Chinese medicine diagnostic process typically takes into account the following factors: asking, observing, and palpation.